 It is no secret, Apple believes in touch interfaces.
-Its almost as if they were inspired by the computer interfaces shown in the movie Minority Report in 2002.
-Since the success of their iPhone touch interface Apple has introduced more and more touch devices, improved gesture techniques and options on their notebook computers and most recently the Magic Trackpad.
+It is almost as if they were inspired by the computer interfaces shown in the movie Minority Report in 2002.
+Since the success of their iPhone touch interface Apple has introduced more and more touch devices.
+They’ve improved gesture techniques and options on their notebook computers and most recently the Magic Trackpad.
+There are a number of Magic Trackpad Gestures available to help you increase your productivity.

 The trackpad of course is believed by Apple to be a viable replacement for the mouse interface.
-I’m guessing that the Magic Trackpad is part of Apple’s long term plan to prepare users for an operating system on their Macs that combines the best features and functionalities of iOS and OS X. It is true that the trackpad is increasing in capabilities and improving its usability but I’m still a bit doubtful on the ability to replace a tool like the mouse that has been such a central part of the computer experience.
+The Magic Trackpad is part of Apple’s long term plan to move users to an operating system that combines the best features and functionalities of iOS and MacOS.

 Magic Trackpad Gestures

 The Magic Trackpad’s Gestures are designed to make it easier to interact with files and applications that you’re working with.
-The trackpad currently supports 12 main gestures.
+Depending on your version of MacOS trackpad may support as many as 19 gestures.

-- Click – The gesture allows you to select or interact with an object on your screen
+- Click. or Tap to Click – The gesture allows you to select or interact with an object on your screen

 - Double Click – Some applications require additional input from the user for interaction.
 Tapping twice on the Magic Trackpad acts as a double click on the mouse

-- Right Click – Its been years since Apple only supported 1 button mouse input, but many still believe that “right click” doesn’t exist in the Mac environment.
+- Right Click or Secondary Click – It has been years since Apple only supported 1 button mouse input, but many still believe that “right click” doesn’t exist in the Mac environment.
 To Right Click on the Magic Trackpad tap the screen with two fingers at once

 - Click & Drag – To click and drag a window or object around your desktop, tap and hold the trackpad and slide your finger around the pad to drag it around the screen